 In the past year and a half, 55% of faculty at higher education institutions have seriously considered changing careers or retiring early (The Chronicle of Higher Education).
 They’re growing tired, stressed, and emotionally drained due to overwork and lack of work-life balance.

-The Chronicle compared the levels of stress, anger, and fatigue that faculty members experienced in 2019 vs. 2020.
+The Chronicle compared the levels of stress, anger, and fatigue that faculty and staff experienced in 2019 vs. 2020.
 The numbers more than doubled:

 Stress in 2019 – 32% | Stress in 2020 – 69%

 Anger in 2019 – 12% | Anger in 2020 – 35%

 Fatigue in 2019 – 32% | Fatigue in 2020 – 68%

 The pandemic introduced new stressors, which have compounded into overwork and burnout, which has led to high employee turnover rates at colleges and universities.
 We’re experiencing what Dr. Anthony Klotz (associate professor of management at Texas A&M University) refers to as “the great resignation.”
 As faculty, administrators, professors, and leadership resign, institutions must refill job roles, which is difficult when a university’s value lies in its people.
 Rebuilding a workforce can take years, especially when faculty turnover rates are high.

 Universities need a way to alleviate stress, retain faculty, and simplify jobs so new hires can settle into their roles quickly.
 Faculty are longing for a better work-life balance as they juggle student requests while making sure their own kids are doing their homework and getting to bed on time.
 They’re desperate for a reprieve—just a little extra breathing room during the jam-packed workday.